Written by Samarjai Mitra – a grade 5 student

 After his parents’ divorce, Spielberg moved to Los Angeles, California with his father where he applied to the University of Southern California’s film school, but was rejected for his poor grades, instead opting to attend the less-prominent California State University at Long Beach.

 In 1979, Spielberg released a film that flopped, entitled 1941.
 He had been riding high on the success of his previous films such as Jaws.
-Although 1941 was not a financial failure, it was a critical failure, and resulted in the loss some of Spielberg’s notoriety at the time.
-But now the world sees him as one of the greatest film-makers ever.
+Although 1941 was not a financial failure, it was a critical failure and resulted in the loss of some of Spielberg’s notoriety at the time.
+But now the world sees him as one of the greatest filmmakers ever.

-Quite possibly one of the most famous and known or talked about by many people; famous former-failures of our time, J.K.
+Quite possibly one of the most famous and renowned former-failures of our time, J.K.
 Rowling is the author of the wildly-popular Harry Potter series of books.
-Born in 1965, she grew up with a tumultuous childhood that included a difficult and oftentimes-strained relationship with her father, and dealing with the illness of her mother.
+Born in 1965, she grew up with a tumultuous childhood that included a difficult and oftentimes-strained relationship with her father and dealing with the illness of her mother.

 In 1982, at the age of 17-years old, she attempted to gain acceptance to Oxford University.
-She failed and was rejected, instead enrolling at the University of Exeter where she received her Bachelor of Arts in French and Classics.
+She failed and was rejected, so she enrolled at the University of Exeter where she received her Bachelor of Arts in French and Classics.

 1919, Disney had taken a job with the Kansas City Star, the local newspaper, when he was fired by the editor for lacking imagination and having no good ideas.
 Later Disney started a company called Laugh-O-Gram, producing cartoon animations.

 However, his success with Laugh-O-Gram was short-lived.
 The money earned didn’t provide enough income to keep the company afloat, and in 1923 it declared bankruptcy.

 I hope these heroes’ stories have inspired you to work harder and never give up on your dreams, but for now this is the end.